-195 We will describe the FRM case of Wilhelmsburg using agent, institution, urban environment components of the CLAIM framework.
+We will describe the FRM case of Wilhelmsburg using the agent, urban environment, and institution components of the CLAIM framework.

-Agents: we identified two types of agents - the household and the authority agents.
+Agents.
+We identified two types of agents - the household and the authority agents.

-- The household agents are representations of the residents of Wilhelmsburg.
+The household agents are representative of the residents of Wilhelmsburg.
 These agents live in residential houses.
-The actions they pursue include appraising threat and coping, implementing adaptation measure, and assessing direct damage.
-The agent attributes related to threat appraisal are flood experience, reliance on public protection, perception of climate - 200 change and source of information about flooding.
+The actions they pursue include appraising the threat and coping, implementing adaptation measure and assessing direct damage.
+The agent attributes related to threat appraisal are flood experience, reliance on public protection, perception of climate change and the source of information about flooding.
 The attributes related to coping appraisal are direct flood experience, house ownership and household income.
 If agents decide to implement an adaptation measure, they know which measure to implement based on the institutions identified.
-The conceptualization conceptualisation excludes businesses, industries, farmlands and other auxiliary buildings due to lack of data.
+The conceptualisation excludes businesses, industries, farmlands and other auxiliary buildings due to a lack of data.

-205 - The authority agent represents the relevant municipal and state authorities that have the mandate to manage flood risk in Wilhelmsburg.
+The authority agent represents the relevant municipal and state authorities that have the mandate to manage flood risk in Wilhelmsburg.
 This agent does not have a spatial representation in the ABM.
 The only action of this agent is to provide subsidies to household agents based on the policy lever defined in the experimental setup of the ABM.
-We model subsidy in a more abstract sense that if agents receive a subsidy, they implement an adaptation measure assuming that agents are satisfied with the amount they receive.
+We model subsidies in a more abstract sense in that if agents receive a subsidy, they implement an adaptation measure, assuming that agents are satisfied with the amount they receive.

-Urban environment: The Wilhelmsburg quarter that is surrounded by the ring of dykes and walls defines the urban environment (see Figure 1Figure 1).
+Urban environment.
+The Wilhelmsburg quarter that is surrounded by the ring of dykes and walls defines the urban environment (see Fig. 1).
 The household and authority agents live and interact in this environment.
 In our conceptualisation, we focus only on household behaviour to protect their houses.
 Therefore, the only physical artefacts explicitly included in the conceptual model are residential houses, which spatially represent the household agents in the ABM.

-- 215 They have geographical location represented using polygon features, as illustrated in Figure 1Figure 1.
+Their geographical location is represented by the use of polygon features, as illustrated in Fig. 1.
 These polygons are used to compute the area of the houses.
 Houses also have types, which are classified based on "the type of building, occupancy of the ground floor and the type of facing of the building."
-(Ujeyl and Rose, 2015, p.1540006-6).
-This study includes 31 types of houses, which we group into five categories: single-family houses, bungalows, IBA buildings, garden houses, and apartment/high-rise buildings.
-Appendix B-C provides a complete list of the 31 types of houses. - 220 If a house is flooded, the potential building and contents damages of the house are computed in monetary terms based on the house type.
+(Ujeyl and Rose, 2015, p.
+1540006-6).
+This study includes 31 types of houses, which we group into five categories: single-family houses, bungalows, IBA buildings, garden houses and apartment/high-rise buildings.
+Appendix C provides a complete list of the 31 types of houses.

+If a house is flooded, the potential building and contents damages of the house are computed in monetary terms based on the house type.
 A raster file represents the urban environment, and if floods occur, agents obtain information about flood depth at their house from the environment.
-The adaptation measures that households may implement do not have physical representations in the model though their impact is implicitly evaluated if a house is exposed to flooding.
+The adaptation measures that households may implement do not have physical representations in the model, though their impact is implicitly evaluated if a house is exposed to flooding.

-Institutions: In Wilhelmsburg, there is a common understanding that it is the responsibility of the authorities to protect the people.
-There is no institution, formal or informal, that influence household behaviour to reduce vulnerability.
-As a result, we will test hypothetical shared strategies that may have some effect on household agents flood risk.
-The conceptual model consists of five institutions in which one is related to the authority agent providing subsidies to household agents and the rest related to households implementing vulnerability reduction measures depending on the house categories.
+Institutions.
+In Wilhelmsburg, there is a common understanding that it is the responsibility of the authorities to protect the people.
+There is no institution, formal or informal, that influences household behaviour to reduce vulnerability.
+As a result, we will test hypothetical shared strategies that may have some effect on household agents' flood risk.
+The conceptual model consists of five institutions of which one is related to the authority agent providing subsidies to household agents, and the rest are related to households implementing vulnerability reduction measures depending on the house categories.